 Then God blessed them, and God said to them, “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.”
 Genesis 1:28

 We know from Scriptures, such as the one above, that God intended for man to be blessed — as can be expected of a loving Father.
 Even us earthly fathers, fallible as we are, love to see our children doing well.

 The blessing of the Lord makes one rich, and He adds no sorrow with it.
 Proverbs 10:22

 The very first thing God did after He created Adam and Eve, was to bless them.
-This is no small thing!
-This blessing is spiritual, as they received it before they existed in bodily form.
-All through Scripture we see God pointing the way to blessing, if only we would follow his ways, goodness will be a part of our lives.
+This is no small matter!
+Note though, that this blessing is spiritual as they received it before they existed in bodily form.
+All through Scripture we see God pointing the way to blessing; if only we would follow his ways, goodness will be a part of our lives.